tatsushi-ikeda/sphinxcontrib-cjkspacer/README.md

 - `cjkspacer_spacer`: (default: `{'html':'<span class="cjkspacer"></span>'}`)

     A dictionary which has `format`:`spacer_string` pairs.
-    The `spacer_string` will be inserted between the CJK characters and the others when the format of the builder is `format`.
+    The value of `spacer_string` will be inserted between the CJK characters and the others when the format of the builder is `format`.

     By using the default value, you can use `.cjkspacer` class in your custom css.
     For example,